Snow Blind

 The ancient Greeks called it Hubris.

-I was admiring my work on the screen.
+There I was, admiring my work on the screen.
 Just look at that luminous white snow.
-Aspen and Vail had never looked so good.
-I could probably even get a gig color grading “whiter than white” laundry detergent spots with this on my reel, I told myself.
-I deserve an coffee break and perhaps treat myself to a chocolate croissant.
-So off I went with about half of the film still left to color grade.
+Aspen and Vail have never looked so good.
+I can probably even get a gig color grading “whiter than white” laundry detergent spots with this footage on my reel.
+You know what, I deserve to reward myself with an cappuchino and a chocolate croissant.
+So off I went on a coffee break with about half of the film still left to color grade.

-When I returned, the first thing I noticed was how pink the snow was.
-The same snow that I’d previously believed to be bright white looked like cherry flavored slush.
-Oh no, I’d have to go back redo all that footage.
+Returning to the color suite, the first thing I noticed was how pink the snow was.
+The same snow that I’d previously believed to be bright white now looked like cherry-flavored slush to my refreshed retinas.
+I’d have to stay late to correct my mistake.
 This is what happens when you ignore your scopes and trust your eyes only.
-Rewinding the reel, I noticed the pink tone fade as the snow traveled backwards through color grading time: from rosé and blush through what could be described as pale salmon or light coral, then finally back at the beginning to a reasonable approximation of plain white.

-It was visual record of how my perception of color had shifted over the course of a morning.
-I’d been adding minute amounts of red to offset an imaginary green tint.
-Fortunately, I learned from my mistake.
+Fortunately, I’ve learned from my mistake.
 Otherwise, I’d be a cable access editor now.
 Or a even sound guy.

-If you watch me color grading today, my attention constantly switches from from scope to monitor, my head swiveling between the two like someone watching tennis.
+If you watch me color grading today, my attention constantly switches from scopes to monitor and back again.
+My head swivels between the two like someone watching tennis.
 It’s probably quite distracting because I have a big, bald head.
-And if you’re really unlucky, I might bore you with details of what the CIE Chromaticity graph means.
-Most clients humor me, smile politely and nod.
+But there’s a lot of color grading know-how and skill rattling around in that big bald head.